Ever wondered whether one should approach problem X with data structure Y or Z? This article covers a variety of topics related to these dilemmas.

 Find: Slowest.
 Identifies the key of a value.

 Godot implements Objects as stupid, but dynamic containers of data content.
 Objects query data sources when posed questions.
 For example, to answer the question, "do you have a property called, 'position'?", it might ask its script or the ClassDB.
-One can find more information about what objects are and how they work in the Godot scenes and scripts are classes article.
+One can find more information about what objects are and how they work in the Applying object-oriented principles in Godot article.

 The important detail here is the complexity of the Object's task.
 Every time it performs one of these multi-source queries, it runs through several iteration loops and HashMap lookups.
 What's more, the queries are linear-time operations dependent on the Object's inheritance hierarchy size.
 If the class the Object queries (its current class) doesn't find anything, the request defers to the next base class, all the way up until the original Object class.
 While these are each fast operations in isolation, the fact that it must make so many checks is what makes them slower than both of the alternatives for looking up data.